top of page

 1990, I am 16

 On a random afternoon I am home washing dishes.
 Daddy walks into the kitchen.
-I don't look up but continue to wash.
-He stops, faces me, and stands there waiting for me to turn my attention toward him.
+I don't look away from the sink.
+He stops and faces me.
+He is waiting for me to turn my attention toward him.
 I turn.
 He stands relaxed, his eyes meet mine.
 At his side he holds his 357 revolver.

 I look him over.
 He wants to frolic in my confusion and potential fear.
 I know this about father so cheat him of it.
-Calmly turn my attention back to the dishes and matter-factly inquire about his ongoings while focusing on the dishes as if he is a child holding a toy.
+I turn my attention back to the dishes and matter-factly inquire about his ongoings as if he is a child holding a toy.

-He recognizes my dismissal, my lack of concern annoys him.
+He recognizes my unconcerned dismissal, it annoys him.
 He snaps out of his flat stance and without any conversation Daddy's lesson begins.

-He tells me to dry my hands and gives me the weapon.
+He tells me to dry my hands.
+I do so.
+He then turns the butt of the gun toward me.
 I accept.
-I accept without fear, question, or confusion.
-I wrap my full hand around the wooden handle with a conviction of ownership because that's what a man would do.
+I wrap my full hand around the wooden handle with a conviction of ownership because,,,, that's what a man would do.

 He tells me "point at the wall and fire".
-I ask for basic clarity “shoot-the-wall?”
-He repeats me with a mild mocking inflection rushing through his words “yeah,,,, shoot-the-wall.”
+I ask for basic clarity “shoot the wall?”
+He repeats me with a mild mocking inflection “yeah,,,, shoot-the-wall.”
 He stands back and watches.

 It is a cannon of a weapon, a “man’s” gun.
 I fired it once years ago...